gregmsanderson/fly-hello-laravel/README.md

 The CLI will spot the existing `fly.toml`:

 ```
-An existing fly.toml file was found for app fly-hello-laravel
+An existing fly.toml file was found for app app-name-here
 ?
 Would you like to copy its configuration to the new app? (y/N)
 ```